Harriet Smith Windsor

-Harriet Smith Windsor was the Delaware Secretary of State from 2001 through 2009.
+Harriet N. Smith Windsor was the Delaware Secretary of State from 2001 through 2009.
 Windsor is a Democrat and currently services as the Vice Chair of the Delaware Democratic Party.
 In 2008 Windsor was an elector for Barack Obama.

 Early life and education

 Windsor was born in Millsboro, Delaware.
 She earned a Bachelor of Arts from Juniata College before going on to obtain an M.A. and PhD from the University of Delaware.

 Political experience

 Windsor served as Delaware Secretary of State from 2001 to 2009.

 Personal life

-Windsor was married to Richard.
-She has two children named James and Julia.
+Windsor is married to Richard, and together they have two children named James and Julia.
 She lives in Lewes, Delaware.
 She is a member of the United Methodist Church.